Juarez Távora (general)

-Juarez do Nascimento Fernandes Távora (Jaguaribemirim (Note: The city is called Jaguaribe nowadays.), 14 January 1898 – Rio de Janeiro, 18 July 1975) was a Brazilian general and politician active during the Brazilian Revolution of 1930 that put an end to the oligarchic First Brazilian Republic by deposing the president Washington Luís and preventing his elected successor Júlio Prestes from taking office.
+Juarez do Nascimento Fernandes Távora (Jaguaribemirim, (Note: The city is called Jaguaribe nowadays.)
+14 January 1898 – Rio de Janeiro, 18 July 1975) was a Brazilian general and politician active during the Revolution of 1930 that put an end to the oligarchic First Brazilian Republic by deposing the president Washington Luís and preventing his elected successor Júlio Prestes from taking office.
 The revolutionaries handed power over to Getúlio Vargas.

 Most active during the revolutionary cycle that swept Brazil from 1922 to 1930, he got to know the country's bowels and its problems by participating in the Coluna Prestes.
 With this experience, he associated what he saw with the studies of Alberto Torres and Euclides da Cunha, of whom he was an admirer.
 Hence his deep interest in Brazilian problems and how the State and government should structure themselves to solve them.

 He came to be known as the Vice-rei do Norte (Viceroy of the North) during the 1930 Revolution, since he was commander of the troops that took over most of Brazil's northeastern states (at that time these states were referred simply as "the north").